| P | Pts | |

 Republic of Ireland: Given, Finnan, Harte (Connolly 82) Staunton (Cunningham 50), Breen, G Kelly (Quinn 55), Holland, Duff, Kilbane, Kinsella, Robbie Keane.

-• José Antonio Camacho's Spain got the better of Mick McCarthy's Ireland on penalties, with Iker Casillas saving an Ian Harte spot kick in normal time and then blocking two more – from David Connolly and Kevin Kilbane – in the shoot-out.
+• José Antonio Camacho's Spain got the better of Mick McCarthy's Ireland, Iker Casillas saving Ian Harte's spot kick in normal time and then denying David Connolly and Kevin Kilbane in the shoot-out.

 Form guide

-• World and European champions Spain came into the finals on a run of 14 straight competitive victories since they surprisingly lost 1-0 to Switzerland in their opening game of the 2010 FIFA World Cup finals.
+• The draw with Italy ended Spain's run of 14 straight competitive victories since they surprisingly lost 1-0 to Switzerland in their opening game of the 2010 FIFA World Cup finals.

-• Spain have not missed a major finals tournament since the 1992 UEFA European Championship.
+• The reigning world and European champions, Spain have not missed a major finals tournament since the 1992 UEFA European Championship.
 Ireland's last finals campaign was ended by Spain, at the 2002 World Cup.

 • The Irish are competing in a UEFA European Championship final tournament for the first time since making their debut in the 1988 event.
 In West Germany, they beat England 1-0 in their opening fixture, but missed the cut for the semi-finals, drawing against the Soviet Union then losing to the Netherlands.